Adaptive Multiple Importance Sampling: Initialization

-A major difficulty with all adaptive importance algorithms is that the starting distribution is paramount to achieve proper performances.
-According to the ``what-you-get-is-what-you-see'' features of such algorithms, it is quite difficult to recover from a poor starting sample, the adaptivity only focussing on the visited parts of the simulation space .
-Therefore, we insist on the requirement that a significant part of the computing effort must be spent on the initialisation stage.
+A primary difficulty with adaptive importance algorithms is that the starting distribution has a major impact on the resulting performances of those algorithms.
+Due to the ``what-you-get-is-what-you-see'' nature of such algorithms, it is quite difficult to recover from a poor starting sample, the adaptivity focussing only on the visited parts of the simulation space.
+Therefore, we strongly require that a significant part of the computing effort be spent on the initialization stage.

-If we consider an importance sample of size $N_0$ having used the importance distribution $Q_0$, the Effective Sample Size (ESS) is given by $\ds \frac{N_0}{1+\V_{Q_0}[\pi(\by)/q_0(\by)]}$ \citep{hesterberg:1998,liu:2001}.
+In order to calibrate this computing effort, we use the effective sample size (ESS).
+For a sample of size $N_0$ based on the importance distribution $Q_0$, the ESS is defined by $\ds \frac{N_0}{1+\V_{Q_0}[\pi(\by)/q_0(\by)]}$ \citep{hesterberg:1995,liu:2001} and it corresponds to the size of an equivalent iid sample simulated from $\Pi$.
 This measure of efficiency does not depend on $h$ and, in practice,